sabhisharma-ise/secrets/README.md

 - **Hashing**: Unlike encryption, hashing is a one-way function, meaning the original password cannot be retrieved from the hashed value.
 - **MD5**: `md5` is a widely used hashing function that generates a 128-bit hash value.
 When a user registers or logs in, the password they provide is hashed using `md5`, and only the hashed value is stored in the database.

     #### Why MD5?
     MD5 is easy to implement and provides a simple layer of security for password storage.
 However, it has vulnerabilities to attacks like rainbow table attacks.
 In future versions, more secure hashing algorithms (like `bcrypt`) will be implemented to provide stronger security.

+### Level 4: Salting and Hashing Password with `bcrypt`
+At this level, we use `bcrypt` to hash passwords with salting. `bcrypt` is a slow hashing algorithm designed to make brute-force attacks and rainbow table attacks computationally expensive.

+- **Salting**: A random string (called salt) is added to the password before hashing.
+This ensures that even if two users have the same password, they will have different hashes in the database.
+- **Hashing**: After adding the salt, the password is hashed using the `bcrypt` algorithm.
+Bcrypt allows setting the "work factor" (the number of hashing rounds), making it adaptable to different security requirements.

+  #### Why Bcrypt?
+  Bcrypt is widely used because of its ability to adjust hashing rounds, providing greater security over time as computational power increases.
+Unlike MD5, `bcrypt` generates unique hashes even for identical inputs by introducing a salt.

 ## How to Run the Project